I’m involved with a number of funded research projects that link my work with that of other researchers

 AthEME is an EU Framework 7 Partnership project looking at multilingualism from a range of perspectives.
 The Queen Mary aspect of this project that I am involved in focusses on applying syntactic theory to the Multicultural London English corpus collected and investigated by my colleague, Jenny Cheshire.

-Atomic Linguistic Elements of Phi is an AHRC funded project, working with my colleague Daniel Harbour, seeking to determine the basic makeup of pronominal features in human language.
+Atomic Linguistic Elements of Phi; an AHRC funded project, working with my colleague Daniel Harbour, seeking to determine the basic makeup of pronominal features in human language.